MistressAlison/LightsOut/README.md

+⚠ PHOTOSENSITIVITY/EPILEPSY WARNING: This mod contains flashing lights and is not recommended for people with photosensitivity or epilepsy.

 # Overview

 Have you ever felt like the spire is too flat?
 You're in a massive tower but apparently it's all lit up perfectly with no real variation.
 You use your moves to shoot laser beams at the denizens, but it emits no light.